sdupadhyay/Batch-Assignment/README.md

  `Tailwind CSS`

 - For Static Side Generation Next Js is used.
 - For Responsive website Tailwind css is used.

+ <a href="https://www.figma.com/community/file/882879599442878081/portfolio-ui-web-mobile">Figma Link</a>

  <a href="https://batch-blog-assignment.vercel.app/">Vercel Deployment Link</a>